xli52/CryptoDash/README.md

-# Project
+# Project description
-CrypoDash is simple web app that enable users to search and view current and historical price data for any crypocurrency.
-The app was build by React connected with the CoinGecko API.
+CrypoDash is a simple web app that enable users to search and view current and historical price data for any crypocurrency.
+It provides 7-day price history of any cyptocurrency in your preferred fiat currency.
+It also display 24 hour change amount and change rate.
+The app was build by React with data from the CoinGecko API.

 # Final Product